timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 import math, statistics

 def callDatamuse(text):
+    # get the JSON object from Datamuse
     output = requests.get("https://api.datamuse.com/words?sp={}&md=f".format(text))
     output_list = output.json()
+    # get a simple list of the words returned by Datamuse:
     matched_words = [i["word"] for i in output_list]
     relevance = 0
     frequency = 0
+    # check whether the text is a word that exists and
     if text in matched_words:
+        # if so, get the relevance score and frequency of that word
         word_index = matched_words.index(text)
         relevance = output_list[word_index]["score"]
         frequency = float(output_list[word_index]["tags"][0][2:])
-    final_score = relevance * math.sqrt(frequency)  # calculate a final score from relevance and the square root of frequency return final_score
+    # calculate a final score from relevance and the square root of frequency
+    final_score = relevance * math.sqrt(frequency)
+    return final_score

 # First, let's get the score for 'no space' and store it in a dictionary object